ClaytonJaksha/lab5/README.md

 The idea behind basic functionality is to have an LED toggle with a remote control that utilizes an interrupt service routine.
 In order to make this work, I will need to interrupt on each IR edge from the remote control, time the length of the `1` from the remote control to determine if it is sending a `0` or `1`, then interrupt when I have received an adequate number of `0`s and `1`s.

+After interrupting, I will compile my array of `0`s and `1`s into a single register, compare that register with my predefined values for button presses (explored in pre-lab/day 1 activities), then perform an action based on the button that was pressed.

+During this process, it would be smart to disable maskable interrutps since any 'ghost' signals from my remote (or others) could interrupt my sequence and throw everything off.
+If, for some reason, I get a signal that does not match any predefined button, I will merely let the signal pass, reset all my indices, and try again.

 #### Remote-Control Etch-A-Sketch

+With etch-a-sketch functionality, I simply aim to operate my etch-a-sketch made in lab 4 with a remote control.
+The process will be a schmorgeshboard of basic functionality for this lab and my etch-a-sketch code from lab 4.
+Basically, I will reintroduce the variables I used from the lab 4 code and then implement the `if` statements from lab 4 within my basic functionality code.

+I will also need to include the `nokia.asm` code from lab 4 and any display initalization.

 ## Code Walkthrough